The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: A Game-Theoretic Perspective

 In sections~\ref{sec:alignment}--\ref{sec:cooperation}, we have focused on the question how cooperative A(G)I might emerge through appropriate parenting.
 We now turn to why such cooperation would be stable from a game-theoretic perspective \cite{BowlesGintis2011}, and what conditions must hold for humans and (developing) AGI to reach mutually beneﬁcial equilibria.

-\eat{We now consider the alignment problem from a game theory perspective \cite{BowlesGintis2011}, namely as a game between humans and developing AGI.
-This allows us to move away somewhat from the anthropomorphic analogies of sections~\ref{sec:alignment}--5, although these form an important motivation for the following considerations. }

-The predominant anthropocentric paradigm of AI as a tool of human preferences can be modeled in game theory as a principal-agent problem: humans (principals) develop AI systems (agents) to perform certain tasks in their interest.
+The predominant anthropocentric paradigm of AI as a tool of human preferences can be modelled in game theory as a principal-agent problem: humans (principals) develop AI systems (agents) to perform certain tasks in their interest.
 Alignment addresses the classic agency problem, namely ensuring that the agent reliably pursues the principal's goals.

-As explained in Section~\ref{sec:alignment}, phenomena of instrumental convergence and strategic behavior can already be observed in AI models today.
+As explained in Section~\ref{sec:alignment}, phenomena of instrumental convergence and strategic behaviour can already be observed in AI models today.
 Instrumental convergence refers to the tendency of agents to develop sub-goals (such as self-preservation or resource security) that are independent of the main goal, and which can potentially conflict with the principal's original goals.
-With the increasing autonomy of AI systems, it is therefore to be expected that interaction will increasingly take on the character of a non-cooperative game and become structurally unstable.
+With the increasing autonomy of AI systems, interaction will increasingly become a non-cooperative game, structurally unstable.

 Now Nash's theory of non-cooperative games\footnote{When resources (e.g., energy) are scarce, these will be zero-sum games, i.e., one player loses what the other wins.} shows that under certain conditions, equilibria can exist even among selfish actors.
 However, these are often not achieved \cite{BowlesGintis2011}.
 As also explained in Section~\ref{sec:alignment}, in the case of an anthropocentric control strategy towards developing AGI, there is a risk of escalating dynamics that undermine stable or socially acceptable states of equilibrium.